 - Sauté the onions in a bit of butter over a medium until translucent, about 5 minutes.

-- Add the tomatoes, green pepper, green chili, water, 2 tsp of Creole seasoning and cover.
+- Add the tomatoes, green pepper, green chili, water, 2 teaspoon of Creole seasoning and cover.
 Cook for approximately 10-15 minutes, stirring occasionally.
 (Cook longer if you want it more like a relish and less like a sauce).

 - While the vegetables cook, season the flounder with the rest of the creole seasoning.